aiden-dai/ai-install-k8s/README.md

 # ai-install-k8s
-Guide to set up a Kubernetes environment (V1.17.2) with one master and one worker node.
+This repo contains guide to set up a Kubernetes environment (V1.17.2) with one master and one worker node.
 Running on Virtualbox VMs.

 ## 1. Preparation

 ### 1.1 Install CentOS 7 VM

-Virtualbox VM (Master):
+Create Virtualbox VM (Master):
 - 4G ram
 - 4 CPU
-- Network: Nat + Host
+- Network: NAT + Host Only
 - CentOS 7 (Minimal install)